-Figure 20 - Maps for surface finite elements (panels) definition stretching) and click Zoom All icon to maximize the model view.
+Figure 20 -Maps for surface finite elements (panels) definition

 To display scale of colors, on the Detailed tab tick the Open new window with scale displayed box on.
 On the Scale tab you can change parameters of map presentation (color palette, scale type), in this example choose Color palette: 256 colors.